 Your first stop inside INFINITY Science Center!
 Step lightly through the Carnivorous Plants Conservatory to learn about the more than 200 species of carnivorous plants that give dining a whole new shape.
 (Enter at your own risk – if you’re an insect!)
 Engineers 12 & under can create and build their own inventions in our Engineering Workshop.
-Don’t forget to sign up for a bus tour to Stennis Space Tour before moving on from the Natrium, our nature atrium!

 The first floor Earth Gallery, INFINITY's largest in square feet, features the Inundation Station, The Sandbox, Environmental Monitoring Stations, and the Hurricane Prediction Lab, where you can learn about key conditions that influence hurricanes, their importance in forecasting, and how data is collected and used in severe weather prediction.
 Embark on a deep ocean excursion as you travel down through the depths of the Gulf of Mexico, observing a variety of sea life along the way in the Deep Ocean Explorer.
 Go back in time with Swamps to Space as it tells of NASA/Stennis Space Center's humble beginnings, the sacrifices and contributions of the Hancock County residents to make the center a reality, and Stennis' critical role in the Apollo Program.